Under the agreement we have with the Director, Office of Housing, Eastcoast is responsible for maintaining the houses we manage.

 We have a discreet budget for undertaking maintenance across the 160 properties weF manage.

 An immediate response (within 2 hours) is required and the works must be completed within 24 hours as per the RTA 1997.

-If there is an immediate threat to the health and safety of the tenant or others on the property, then it is viewed as urgent and works need to commence immediately and be completed within a 24 hour period from the notification by the tenant or their representative.
+If there is an immediate threat to the health and safety of the renter or others on the property, then it is viewed as urgent and works need to commence immediately and be completed within a 24 hour period from the notification by the renter or their representative.

 The following is a guide to what constitutes urgent works as defined under the RTA 1997.